speppus/car-sales-performance-dashboard/README.md

 ![Product Stock](images/7_Product%20&%20Stock.png)

-Questa pagina analizza nel dettaglio:

-- valore dell’inventario
+This page provides a deeper analysis of inventory management.

+It includes:

+- inventory value by brand
-- unità disponibili in stock
+- units available in stock
+- high stock risk
-- rischio di stock elevato
+- model distribution by stock risk level
-- distribuzione dei modelli per livello di rischio.

 ---